"The Blue Book says we've got to go out and it doesn't say a damn thing about having to come back." --Captain Patrick Etheridge, USLSS

 A compilation of U.S. Life-Saving Service reports, newspaper articles, publications and more related to shipwrecks of the N.C. coast.
 Does not include ships that were hauled off or otherwise saved.

 PHOTO: Ocracoke Island Journal

-Built in 1856 by the Wilder Brothers, the Black Squall left Cuba in March, 1861 with a load of sugar and Nixon’s Royal Circus & Menagerie of Living Animals.
+Built in 1856 by the Wilder Brothers, the Black Squall was en route from a performance Havana, Cuba to Philadelpia in March, 1861.
+She carried a load of sugar and Nixon’s Royal Circus & Menagerie of Living Animals.
 She encountered a Spring storm and wrecked at Ocracoke Inlet on 8 April 1861.
-Drowned exotic animals: lions, tigers, bears, a giraffe, a hippopotamus and horses washed up on to the beach.
+Drowned circus performers and exotic animals ... lions, tigers, bears, a giraffe, a hippopotamus and horses ... washed up on to the beach.
 Two crewmen were drowned and one drowned young couple was found in an embrace.
 Tents recovered from the wreck were used by the islanders to make sails.
 It's said that some of the surviving horses enhanced the wild pony population on Ocracoke.